Doing better business – building a healthier workforce

 There’s a wealth of expertise you can call on to boost employee wellbeing.

-Some examples include help to stop smoking, personal trainers who specialise in gym work, yoga or pilates, or health organisations who will come to your workplace and carry out basic health checks, such as checking for cholesterol levels etc.
+Some examples include help to stop smoking, personal trainers who specialise in gym work, yoga or pilates, or health organisations who will come to your workplace (depending on any Covid-related restrictions, of course) and carry out basic health checks, such as checking for cholesterol levels etc.

 These will come with a cost, of course, but it’s up to you whether you want to pay for these yourself, subsidise part of the bill or invite employees to pay for what they choose.